wizardpb/diningphils-go/README.md

 The Chandy-Misra solution relies on a distributed algorithm that allows philosophers to communicate with each other.
 See (https://www.cs.utexas.edu/users/misra/scannedPdf.dir/DrinkingPhil.pdf).
 The idea here is to model the conflict on resources as a directed graph, and prove that if such a graph is acyclic, no deadlocks will occur.
-The algorithm is proved correct by proving that any state transformation that it produces does not make this graph acyclic.
+The algorithm is proved correct by proving that any state transformation that it produces maintains the acyclic property of the graph.